-A clean-catch urine sample or specimen is one of the least invasive procedures for a urine culture or urinalysis.
-The clean-catch method was developed to prevent bacteria from the skin of the penis or vagina from contaminating the urine specimen.
-It is important to follow the “clean-catch” protocol in order to have accurate results from an uncontaminated sample.
+A clean catch urine sample or specimen is one of the least invasive procedures for a urine culture or urinalysis.
+The clean catch method aims to prevent bacteria from the skin of the penis or vagina from contaminating the urine specimen.
+It’s important to follow the clean catch process to have accurate results from an uncontaminated sample.

 - stress incontinence

 - the presence of kidney stones

 Your doctor may ask for a urine sample at any visit.
 Before your appointment, ask if you’ll need to provide a clean catch sample.
 If you can’t urinate at the clinic or doctor’s office, ask for a clean catch kit to take home.
 After completing the clean catch at home, drop off the sample as soon as possible.
 You’ll need to refrigerate the sample if it will be more than 30 minutes until you can drop it off.

 Some clinics provide a clean catch kit consisting of a plastic container with a lid, a label for you to write your name on, and an individually wrapped, moist towel.
 Others ask that you use soapy water instead of providing a moist towel.

 Note that it’s important to collect a urine sample midstream.
 This means that you should start urinating, then stop your flow.
 Place the collection container underneath your genital area and then release your urine flow again.

 You can usually find instructions similar to those below listed on a sheet of paper provided by someone in the clinic or on a laminated instruction sheet posted in the clinic bathroom.

 - Remove sterile container from packaging and write your name on the label, if provided.

 - Females should use a packaged, moist towel to clean the vulva and perianal areas starting from front to back.
 Repeat with a second moist towel.